k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ### Interface Connection Details Settings

-To mark an interface connection details property to be taken from the Secrets Management provider, you shall use this pattern in its value:
+Marking an interface connection details property, to be taken from the Secrets Management provider, you shall use this pattern in its value:

 ${secretmanager:\<id-at-seceret-manager\>}
 For example: ${secretmanager:mysql.password}